George Robson (racing driver)

 George Robson (February 24, 1909 – September 2, 1946) was an American racing driver.
 He is best known for winning the Indianapolis 500 in 1946.
 Although his earlier career had been unremarkable, Robson won several more races during the American Automobile Association (AAA) sanctioned 1946 Championship Car season, before being killed later that year in accident at Lakewood Speedway.

 Early life

-George Robson was born in the Benwell area of Newcastle-upon-Tyne, in England.
+Robson was born in the Benwell area of Newcastle-upon-Tyne, in England.
 He was the second child and eldest son of George William Robson, a machinist, and Elizabeth (née Davison).
 By the year 1911 Robson had moved with his family to the Mount Dennis neighborhood of York, Ontario, Canada.

-In 1924, his family emigrated to the United States, settling in Huntington Park, California.
-A few years later Robson began working at a foundry.
+In 1924, Robson's family emigrated to the United States, settling in Huntington Park, California.
+A few years later, Robson began working at a foundry.
 Robson married Marjorie (née June) in 1933, and a year later, the couple had a son, George William.